2023 Union Square riot

 On August 4, 2023, at approximately 3:30 p.m., American Internet personality Kai Cenat held an unpermitted event—a giveaway of gaming-related items in New York City's Union Square, accompanied by partners Fanum, Duke Dennis, and Agent 00 from the AMP collective.
 Attendees who correctly answered questions about YouTube and live streaming were eligible for prizes.
 The event drew thousands to Union Square Park and escalated into a riot with clashes between police and crowd members.
 Social media posts of the event surfaced around the same time.
 Seven people were injured, and 65 people—including 30 minors—were arrested.
-The neighborhood’s subway station and surrounding businesses were temporarily closed.
+The 14th Street–Union Square subway station and surrounding businesses were temporarily closed.

 Cenat was taken into custody by the New York City Police Department and charged with inciting a riot and unlawful assembly.
 Charges were later dropped after he paid $55,000 in restitution.
 His business partners at AMP apologized, and Cenat publicly apologized in a live stream on August 9.
 The incident drew national media attention in publications such as NPR and Wired about the influence of Internet personalities.